 Immediate performance uplift

-Since implementing LFS, the center has since significant improvements to its processes, including a 15 per cent uplift in logistics capacity.
+Since implementing LFS, the center has experienced significant improvements to its processes, including a 15 per cent uplift in logistics capacity.
 In just three months, the center was outperforming previous benchmarks and has boosted capacity by 15 per cent.

-Schneider Electric is delighted with the flexibility benefits provided by the multiple functionalities incorporated within the customized LFS.
 “All configurations are controlled by our own key users, who can manage the jobs, change the flows and processes all by ourselves,” confirms Department Operations Manager Kevin Cartolano.
 “The label management facility enables us to print directly via LFS.
 The benefits of that include no fixed batch jobs and no downtime needed to integrate new orders.
 Meanwhile, the printer management function permits key users nominated by us to manage individual printers.”

 Schneider Electric managers and staff were also impressed with the system’s easy-touse interface.
 This makes it more comfortable for relevant teams to adopt, particularly as it is flexible enough to be used on several platforms as required throughout the facility, such as tablets, handheld units, laptops and desktop computers.